 1.Galvanized steel or aluminum of not less than 0.0236 inch (0.6010 mm) in thickness.

 2.Plastic not less than 0.036 inch (0.9 mm) in thickness.

 A plastic pan shall not be installed beneath a gas-fired water heater.

 The pan shall be not less than 11/2 inches (38 mm) in depth and shall be of sufficient size and shape to receive all dripping or condensate from the tank or water heater.
 The pan shall be drained by an indirect waste pipe having a diameter of not less than 3/4 inch (19 mm).
 Piping for safety pan drains shall be of those materials listed in Table 605.4.

 504.7.2 Pan drain termination.

-The pan drain shall extend full-size and terminate over a suitably located indirect waste receptor or floor drain or extend to the exterior of the building and terminate not less than 6 inches (152 mm) and not more than 24 inches (610 mm) above the adjacent ground surface.
+The pan drain shall extend full size and terminate over a suitably located indirect waste receptor or floor drain or extend to the exterior of the building and terminate not less than 6 inches (152 mm) and not more than 24 inches (610 mm) above the adjacent ground surface.
 Where a pan drain was not previously installed, a pan drain shall not be required for a replacement water heater installation.

 Unfired hot water storage tanks shall be insulated to R-12.5 (h • ft2 • °F)/Btu (R-2.2 m2 • K/W).